WELCOME to The Channel Islands Waterfront Homeowners Association

 PLEASE help us get membership to 100% – talk to your neighbors and friends!

-Click for download page
+GET THE APP Click for download page

 The Channel Islands Waterfront Homeowners Association is a volunteer organization composed of homeowners who reside within the Mandalay Bay portion of the Channel Islands harbor.
 There are approximately 700 single family homes within the Mandalay Bay.
 The Association’s primary mission is to serve as a liaison between the local government agencies and the homeowners.
 Over the years the Association has brought homeowners together and has been responsible for efforts to beautify, enhance, and protect the area.